cloudposse-archives/turf/README.md

 * Enable AWS Security Hub in for the AWS Organization and associate all member accounts
 * Delete all of the default VPCs in an AWS account

-See `posse --help` for more details
+See `turf --help` for more details

 ---